FrontierMods/Armory/documentation/REFERENCE.md

 #### Cut

-**Full cut**: an (almost) rectangular cut with rounded or slightly-clipped corners.
+**Full cut**: a(n almost) rectangular cut with rounded or slightly-clipped corners.
 Usually reserved for back and side plates.
 Provides the most coverage.
 Most plate carriers do not allow putting a full-cut plate in the front due to their design.

 **SAPI cut**: standard way to cut ballistic plates.
 Used by military plates.
 Top corners are clipped at a 45° angle.